 Also known as “slow wave” sleep.
 This is where the body starts repairing the immune system, muscles tissue, energy stores, and growth and development.

 Stage 4 is REM (rapid eye movement) sleep.

-This is where the brain starts to kick in and consolidates information and memories from the day before.
-It’s also the stage where we do most of our dreaming.
+This is where the brain kicks in and consolidates information and memories from the day before.
+It’s also where we do most of our dreaming.

 Once we’ve gone through all of the stages, we either wake up or come close, then start over again until the alarm sounds.

 So what does this have to do with the four month sleep regression we were talking about originally?

 Well, newborn babies only have 2 stages of sleep; stage 3, or deep sleep, and REM.
 They spend about half their sleep in each stage.